 Despite the more understated styling and colors of the Do Half Blade, they are still most at home on a bike with a helmet on your head.
 Of course, you can wear these glasses anywhere and anytime you want.
 They just have a more cycling appropriate look to them.

 POC is known for making unique products that often have interesting futuristic designs.
-This contemporary design aesthetic has permeated all of their products and has infiltrated their packaging and even the case of the Do Half Blade.
-When you open the box that the glasses come in you may be surprised to find an oblong hard plastic case that is half white and half clear.
+This contemporary design aesthetic has permeated all of their products and has infiltrated their packaging, and even the case of the Do Half Blade.
+When you open the box that the glasses come in, you may be surprised to find an oblong hard plastic case that is half white and half clear.

 The case comes apart in two halves and separates in the middle by simply pulling them apart.
-The opaque half of the case is lined with soft, open cell foam and holds the glasses securely when not in use.
+The opaque half of the case is lined with soft, open-cell foam and holds the glasses securely when not in use.
 In addition to this case, a microfiber storage and cleaning bag is also provided.

-While this case is certainly eye-catching and somewhat cool looking, it's less practical than the zippered hard cases that come with competitors like the Oakley Flight Jacket, 100% Speedcraft, or the Smith Attack Max.
+While this case is undoubtedly eye-catching and somewhat cool looking, it's less practical than the zippered hard cases that come with competitors like the Oakley Flight Jacket, 100% Speedcraft, or the Smith Attack Max.

 For basic storage purposes at home or in your car, it works just fine, but due to the ease of separating the two halves of the case, it isn't ideal for stashing them in your pack, luggage, or gear bag.
-If this case were to be bumped around it seems like it could shatter or come apart, leaving your glasses susceptible to damage.
+If this case were to be bumped around, it seems like it could shatter or come apart, leaving your glasses susceptible to damage.
 Our testers prefer the security and convenience of the zippered cases, especially for glasses that come with two lenses, like the Attack Max or the Speedcraft.

 At a retail price of $260 for the model we tested, the Do Half Blade is the most expensive performance model in this review.
 While we do think they have excellent optics, good eye protection, and provide a high degree of comfort, it is hard to call them a great value.

 The Do Half Blade is a great pair of performance sunglasses, but they were outperformed in this test.
 They are lightweight and comfortable with good optics and eye protection.
 They are also the most expensive performance model in this review.
-While we would be happy to wear these glasses for just about any athletic pursuit, we'd be hard pressed to recommend them before other higher performing models that cost less.
+While we would be happy to wear these glasses for just about any athletic pursuit, we'd be hard-pressed to recommend them before other higher-performing models that cost less.